lockevod/Karoo-KDoubleType/README.md

 ## Know Bugs
 - The max number of every field is 3 digits, but it's better if you don't mix two types with 3 digits always.
-- Field in Map page has to be improved.

 ## Credits